joshbuchea/HEAD/README.md

 ## Notes

 ### Performance
-Moving the `href` attribute to the beginning of an element improves compression when GZIP is enabled, because the `href` attribute is used in `a`, `base` and `link` tags.
+Moving the `href` attribute to the beginning of an element improves compression when GZIP is enabled, because the `href` attribute is used in `a`, `base`, and `link` tags.

 Example: